niw/buildroot-docker/README.md

 `/linux-on-litex-vexriscv/images`, which is mounted to `/path/to/linux-on-litex-vexriscv`.

-Then, use `lxterm --images images/boot.json ...` or write them in a SD Card and boot from the SD Card.
+Then, use `litex_term --images images/boot.json ...` or write them in a SD Card and boot from the SD Card.